hwheeler01/comp150/syllabus.md

 *Programming Assignments:* For each tutorial, you must submit to Sakai a `.zip` file of the required exercises for that chapter.
 The exercises are mentioned as you encounter them in the tutorials.
 In addition, each due date and a link to a list of the required exercises are on the <a class="reference external" href="#schedule">Course Schedule</a>.<br>

-*Homework Assignments:* There are also several non-Python homework assignments.
+*Homework Assignments:* There are also several non-Python homework assignments, including Pip Program (assembly-language programming) and Gates Homework.
 The links to these homeworks and their due dates are on the <a class="reference external" href="#schedule">Course Schedule</a>.
-Pip Program (assembly-language programming) and Logic Gates are listed.

 *Pair Programming:* Pair Programming is when two people collaborate on one problem with one person coding while the other looks on.
 For novices and professionals alike, pair programming often leads to better, faster, and more enjoyable project completion.
 We will have the option to do pair programming in this course for in-class work and programming assignments. **However, your exams will NOT be in pairs!** Read the page on how to make pair programming work and requirements for using it in this class <a href="{{ site.baseurl }}/pairprogram">here</a>.